-- Ensure that students have not taken bags into examination rooms. - Ensure that students do not have mobile telephones, iPods or MP4 players, wrist watches, or any other Smart or personal device with them in the examination room. - Ensure that students are sitting in the correct seats.
+- Ensure that students have not taken bags into examination rooms. - Ensure that students do not have mobile telephones, potential technological/web enabled sources or information, wrist watches, or any other Smart or personal device with them in the examination room, or any other unauthorised materials as per JCQ Regulations - Ensure that students are sitting in the correct seats.
 There will be a seating plan with every set of papers.